lafolle/lafolle.ca/content/about.md

 Hi,

-I'm Karan Chaudhary and my interests include distributed systems, load balancing, HA, microservices and all backend stuff.
+I'm Karan Chaudhary.
+My interests span from designing and debugging distributed systems to improving developer productivity.

+Currently I'm a Senior Software Engineer in Demonware.

-I have worked for Amazon, Fresworks and a couple of startups.
+My previous gigs were at Amazon, Fresworks and a triple of startups.

 You can reach out to me here: fghjklp at the rate gmail dot com.

 Thanks,
-lafolle
+Karan